|Year: 1950||Category: Broadcast Receiver - or past WW2 Tuner|

 Model page created by John Koster.
 See "Data change" for further contributors.

-All listed radios etc. from His Master's Voice (Masters, HMV, Marconi); Hayes, Middlesex, GB
+All listed radios etc. from His Master's Voice (Masters, HMV, H.M.V., Marconi); Hayes, Middlesex, GB

 This is one of the Mains sets I fancied even before collecting